WhatsApp is refused right to intervene in Apple legal action on encryption ‘backdoors’

 Investigatory Powers Tribunal to hear arguments in public over lawfulness of secret UK order requiring Apple to give UK law enforcement access to users’ encrypted data stored on the Apple iCloud

-A court is to hear legal challenges against a secret order issued by the Home Office requiring Apple to give British law enforcement and intelligence agencies the ability to access its users’ encrypted data stored on the iCloud in a public hearing in 2026.
+A court is to hear legal challenges against a secret order issued by the Home Office that requires Apple to give British law enforcement and intelligence agencies the ability to access users’ encrypted data stored on iCloud in a public hearing in 2026.

-The Investigatory Powers Tribunal (IPT) ruled today that it would hear five legal challenges brought by Apple, Privacy International, Liberty and two individuals, in open court over seven days early next year.
+The Investigatory Powers Tribunal (IPT) ruled on 23 July that it would hear five legal challenges, brought by Apple, Privacy International, Liberty and two individuals, in open court over seven days at the “earliest opportunity” next year.

-The court however, refused to allow the encrypted messaging service, WhatsApp the right to intervene in the case brought by the NGOs.
-Apple is bringing its own case which will be considered at the same time.
+The court refused to allow encrypted messaging service WhatsApp the right to intervene and submit evidence in the case brought by campaign groups Privacy International and Liberty.
+Apple is bringing its own case, which will be considered alone.

-He said that the technical capability notice (TCN), would set a “dangerous precedent for security technologies that protect users around the world”.
+He said the technical capability notice (TCN) would set a “dangerous precedent for security technologies that protect users around the world”.

 Next year’s hearing will test the ability of technology companies to use encryption to secure their customers’ data without being ordered to create “backdoors” to provide access to UK law enforcement and intelligence services.